nickstanley574/nickstanley574.github.io/_drafts/lists-and-loops.md

 <non-indented statement>
 ```

-the `<sequence>` must refer to an object that can be iterated over, for this introduction we are only going use `lists` for the sequence, but keep in mind there are many python objects that are iterable you will learn about later.
+The `<sequence>` must refer to an object that can be iterated over, for this introduction we are only going use `lists` for the sequence, but keep in mind there are many python objects that are iterable you will learn about later.

-When the for loop is executed  it assigns the values in the `<sequence>` to `<variable>` one by one after each loop integration.
-Anything in the `<indented code block>` will be executed every time the loop until the last time in the `<sequence>`.
+When the for loop is executed  it assigns the values in the `<sequence>` to `<variable>` one by one.
+Anything in the `<indented code block>` will be executed every time the loop runs until the last time in the `<sequence>` is reached.

 Lets explore our first of many for loops.

-### Loop 1
+### Loop 1 - List in `<sequence>`
 ```
 print('Start.')

 for i in ['sedan','train','truck','plane']:
     print(i)

 print('Done.')
 ```
 In this first example we can see `i` in the `<variable>` position with our familiar vehicles list in the `<sequence>` position and a print statement with `i` in the `<indented code block>`.